From the function-sheaf dictionary to quasicharacters of $p$-adic tori: Introduction

 \section{Introduction}

-Motivated by an application to the geometrization and categorification of quasicharacters of $p$-adic tori, this paper extends Deligne's function-sheaf dictionary from connected commutative algebraic groups to smooth commutative group schemes over finite fields.

-As Deligne explained in \cite{deligne:SGA4.5}*{Sommes trig.}, if $G$ is a connected commutative algebraic group over a finite field $k$, then the trace of Frobenius provides a bijection between the group $G(\Fq)^*$ of $\ell$-adic characters of $G(\Fq)$ and isomorphism classes of rank-one $\ell$-adic local systems $\mathcal{E}$ on $G$ for which
+As Deligne explained in \cite{deligne:SGA4.5}*{Sommes trig.}, if $G$ is a connected commutative algebraic group over a finite field $k$, then the trace of Frobenius provides a bijection between the group $G(\Fq)^*$ of $\ell$-adic characters of $G(\Fq)$ and isomorphism classes of those rank-one $\ell$-adic local systems $\mathcal{E}$ on $G$ for which

 where $m : G\times G\to G$ is the multiplication map.
-If one wishes to make a category from this class of local systems, one is led to consider morphisms $\qcs{E} \to \qcs{E}'$ of sheaves which are compatible with particular choices of \eqref{introbox} for $\qcs{E}$ and $\qcs{E'}$. {\it A priori}, the composition $\qcs{E} \to \qcs{E}' \to \qcs{E}''$ of two such morphisms need not be compatible with the choices of \eqref{introbox} for $\qcs{E}$ and $\qcs{E}''$.
-However, for connected $G$ the isomorphism \eqref{introbox} is unique if it exists, and there is no impediment to making the dictionary categorical.
+If one wishes to make a category from this class of local systems, one is led to consider morphisms $\cs{E} \to \cs{E}'$ of sheaves which are compatible with particular choices of \eqref{introbox} for $\cs{E}$ and $\cs{E'}$. {\it A priori}, the composition $\cs{E} \to \cs{E}' \to \cs{E}''$ of two such morphisms need not be compatible with the choices of \eqref{introbox} for $\cs{E}$ and $\cs{E}''$.
+However, for connected $G$ the isomorphism \eqref{introbox} is unique, if it exists, and there is no impediment to making the dictionary categorical.

-If $G$ is a commutative algebraic group over $\Fq$ which is not connected, then the isomorphism \eqref{introbox} need not be unique.
-In order to track the choice of isomorphism, consider the category of pairs $(\qcs{E},\mu_\qcs{E})$ where $\qcs{E}$ is a rank-one local system on $G$ and $\mu_\qcs{E} : m^*\qcs{E} \to \qcs{E}\boxtimes\qcs{E}$ is a chosen isomorphism of local systems on $G\times G$.
-In this case, the trace of Frobenius provides an epimorphism from isomorphism classes of pairs $(\qcs{E},\mu_\qcs{E})$ to characters of $G(\Fq)$, but the epimomorphism need not be injective; consequently, every character of $G(\Fq)$ may be geometrized as a pair $(\qcs{E},\mu_\qcs{E})$ but perhaps not uniquely in the category of pairs.
-While this might appear to be a defect in the dictionary for characters of commutative algebraic groups over finite fields, it is not serious: if $(\qcs{E},\mu_\qcs{E})$ and $(\qcs{E}',\mu_\qcs{E}')$ determine the same character of $G(\Fq)$ then $\qcs{E}\iso \qcs{E}'$ as local systems on $G$.
+If $G$ is a commutative algebraic group over $\Fq$ which is not connected, however, then the isomorphism \eqref{introbox} need not be unique.
+In order to track the choice of isomorphism, consider the category $\bCS(G)$ of pairs $(\cs{E},\mu_\cs{E})$ where $\cs{E}$ is a rank-one local system on $G$ and $\mu_\cs{E} : m^*\cs{E} \to \cs{E}\boxtimes\cs{E}$ is a chosen isomorphism of local systems on $G\times G$.
+In this case, the trace of Frobenius provides an epimorphism from isomorphism classes of objects in $\bCS(G)$ to characters of $G(\Fq)$, but the epimomorphism need not be injective; consequently, every character of $G(\Fq)$ may be geometrized as a pair $(\cs{E},\mu_\cs{E})$ but perhaps not uniquely.
+Indeed, it follows from a special case of the main result of this paper that the kernel of the trace of Frobenius $\bCS(G) \to G(\Fq)^*$ trivial if and only if the group scheme of connected components of $G$ is cyclic.
+The defect in the function-sheaf dictionary for characters of commutative algebraic groups over finite fields may be addressed with the following observation: if $(\cs{E},\mu_\cs{E})$ and $(\cs{E}',\mu_\cs{E}')$ determine the same character of $G(\Fq)$ then $\cs{E}\iso \cs{E}'$ as local systems on $G$.